What Is Ransomware Attack And How Does It Work?

 A good backup will prevent all ransomware attacks that are not data leaks.
 So why pay a ransom when we have the option of just erasing and reinstalling everything?

-However, before backing up your essential data to a USB stick or external hard drive, why not try backing up your data to cloud service?
+However, before backing up your essential data to a USB stick or external hard drive, why not try backing up your data to Cloud service?
 Indeed, nowadays, many services allow us to automatically back up our entire computer (Windows, Mac).

 In addition, these Cloud solutions now allow both to store and create new files and organize them in folders, for example, while reducing the risk of piracy.
 Because our data is then present on the secure servers of these services, you can, for example, use solutions like Google Drive or even Dropbox, MS OneDrive, etc .